nlewis84/nlewis84.github.io/_posts/2020-12-16-my_experience_building_a_cli_project.markdown

     end
 ```

-and this line in my Scraper was did not have a find or create by name method.
+and this line in my Scraper did not have a find or create by name method.

 ```
 composer = PercussionEnsembles::Composer.find_or_create_by(composer_name)